starfish2994/craft-engine_Auto_build/README.md

 The plugin enables model inheritance and texture overrides through configuration, while supporting [all item models](https://misode.github.io/assets/item/) from version 1.21.4 onward.
 It incorporates a version migration system that automatically downgrades 1.21.4+ item models to legacy formats with maximum backward compatibility.

 ### Breaking Changes You Have to Know & Possible Incompatibility with Other Plugins
 - CraftEngine injects into PalettedContainer to ensure efficient storage and synchronization of plugin block data.
 This may cause conflicts with some other plugins that modify the palette.
+When analyzing server performance using Spark, palette operation overhead will be attributed to the CraftEngine plugin in the profiling results..
 - CraftEngine injects into FurnaceBlockEntity to modify its recipe fetching logic.
 - CraftEngine uses real server-side blocks, any plugin relying on Bukkit's Material class will fail to correctly identify custom block types.
 The proper approach is to use alternatives like BlockState#getBlock (mojmap) instead of the Material class.
 - CraftEngine implements 0-tick collision entities by extending certain Minecraft entities, ensuring hard collision works correctly on the server side (e.g., making a pig stand on a chair).
 However, some anti-cheat plugins do not check entity AABB (Axis-Aligned Bounding Box) properly when detecting player movement, which may lead to false flags.